Epistemix-Inc/FRED-tutorials/vaccine/README.md

 We also define that the condition will be transmitted via proximity and that agents exposed to the condition will advance to the `Decide` state.

 When the meta-agent begins in `ImportStart`, it waits the number of days defined by `vaccine_delay` and then advances to `ImportVaccine`.
-In this latter state, the meta-agent exposes some proportion of the `Deciding` agents to the vaccine (moving them to `Decide`).
+In this latter state, the meta-agent exposes some proportion of the `Considering` agents to the vaccine (moving them to `Decide`).
 This proportion is defined in the `variables` block as `initial_vaccines`, though we will alter this value in the `parameters.fred` file.

 ### `parameters.fred`

 A `parameters.fred` file is also introduced in this model.
 This is largely a convenience for programmatically modifying the simulation parameters with a bash script.
-`parameters.fred` is the last file `included` in `main.fred`, allowed the contained values to overwrite any that were specified in earlier-imported files.
+`parameters.fred` is the last file `included` in `main.fred`, allowing the contained values to overwrite any that were specified in earlier-imported files.
 The `METHODS` file in this directory defines two different FRED jobs by sequentially creating two different `parameters.fred` files and running `fred_job` with each of those files.

-One important note is that this file is only modifying the value of a variable that has already been declared.
-Lines 6-7 of `vaccine.fred` initialize `initial_vaccines` and set a value for the simulation.
-If this variable had not already been declared, `global initial_vaccines` would need to exist in the `parameters.fred` file.

 ## Sample Model Outputs